pikepdf/pikepdf/docs/references/contributing.rst

 Code style: C++
 ===============

-The file ``.clang-format`` contains our C++ format based on Clang's formatter, imperfect as it is.
+The file :file:`.clang-format` contains our C++ format based on Clang's formatter, imperfect as it is.
 We eagerly await a dangling parenthesis (https://reviews.llvm.org/D33029).

 In general we prefer to make our C++ look similar to Python PEP8, within reason,